rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 of Document QA was used.
 We discovered that a candidate answer with a high score given by Document QA and whose entity type is *organization* or something similar is considerably likely to be a correct dataset name.
-Due to this pattern we were able to create neural network classifier to filter out candidate answers.
+Due to this pattern, we were able to create neural network classifier to filter out candidate answers.

 The classifier has the following architecture: